dyrnade/npkg/README.md

 ```

-**Note**: Not finished yet and any suggestions and improvements are welcome.
+**Note**: Not finished yet.
+Any suggestions and improvements are welcome.